 Membership development has mainly been focusing on ensuring members are happy with their membership and so at various points, questionnaires have been sent to our members, to better understand them and give them an opportunity to inform us (ExCom) on what they would like to see more of through their membership.
-Due to the large geographical spread, over the recent years, our section has been starting to do more webcasting of talks that make them accessible to the section as such, rather than those that live "close enough", something we want to do more of, but which has technical requirements.
-We also ensure that we take up any opportunity to recruit new members, through e.g. IEEE booths at conferences, universities (mainly for student members), and then also talking to employers who e.g. are looking to promote professional membership to their employees.
+Due to the large geographical spread, over the recent years, and specifically since the pandemic started, our section has been doing more virtual events and then make them available to our members on our website to be watched on demand.
+We also ensure that we take up any opportunity to recruit new members, through e.g., IEEE booths at conferences, universities (mainly for student members), and then also talking to employers who e.g., are looking to promote professional membership to their employees.